-U.S. Helped Pakistan Get IMF Bailout With Secret Arms Deal for Ukraine, Leaked Documents Reveal
+U.S. HELPED PAKISTAN GET IMF BAILOUT WITH SECRET ARMS DEAL FOR UKRAINE, LEAKED DOCUMENTS REVEAL

 On June 29, a day before the original program was set to expire, the IMF made a surprise announcement that instead of extending the previous series of loans and releasing the next $1.1 billion installment, the bank would instead be entering an agreement — “called a Stand-By Arrangement” — with fewer strings attached, more favorable terms, and valued at $3 billion.

 The agreement included the conditions that the currency would be allowed to float freely and energy subsidies would be withdrawn.
-The deal was finalized in July after Parliament approved the conditions, including a nearly 50 percent increase in the cost of energy.“Had that not happened, there would have been a full-blown economic meltdown in the country.
-So it was a make-or-break moment.”
+The deal was finalized in July after Parliament approved the conditions, including a nearly 50 percent increase in the cost of energy.

 Uzair Younus, director of the Pakistan Initiative at the Atlantic Council’s South Asia Center, said that the IMF deal was critical to Pakistan’s short-term economic survival.
 “Had that not happened, there would have been a full-blown economic meltdown in the country,” Younus said.
 “So it was a make-or-break moment.”